rtc-focus-org/focus-distrib/README.md

 This means that your system disk will contain production data and must be backed up regularly.
 For more resilience you will need to adapt your configuration as described below (t.b.a.)

 Your current working directory should now be `/var/app/focus-distrib`

+The application processes in the container run in user mode, as user 1000.
+That is why it is necessary to set up files on upit host machine that are owned by your local user 1000.

 ## Configure the application